 The district’s School Health Services program supports your student’s academic success by promoting health in the school setting.
 One way that we provide care for your student is by performing the health screenings as mandated by the State of New York.
 New York State Education Law, (Article 19, Section 905), and the Commissioner’s Regulations, Section 136.3, requires that schools provide the following health screenings during the school year:

-- Distance acuity for all new entering students and students in Kindergarten, Grades 1, 2, 3, 5, 7 and 10.
+- Distance and near vision acuity for all new entering students and students in Prekindergarten or Kindergarten, Grades 1, 3, 5, 7 and 11.

-- Near vision acuity and color perception screening for all new entering students.
+- Color perception screening for all new entering students.

-- Hearing screening for all new entering students and students in Kindergarten, Grades 1, 3, 5, 7 and 10.
+- Hearing screening for all new entering students and students in Prekindergarten or Kindergarten, Grades 1, 3, 5, 7 and 11.

-- Scoliosis (spinal curvature) screening for all students in Grades 5 – 9.
+- Scoliosis (spinal curvature) screening for girls in Grades 5 and 7, and boys in Grades 9.

 A letter will be sent home if there are any findings on the screening done at school that would cause concern or need medical followup.
 Please call the school’s Health Office if you have any questions or concerns.